Sitina-Celine/Sentiment_Analysis_project4/README.md

 ### Data overview
 The dataset contains 9,093 tweets collected from crowdFlower, with the goal of identifying whether the emotion in a tweet is directed at a brand or product, and if so, what sentiment it carries.
 It includes 3 columns,
 - tweet_text:  The raw text of the tweet, expressing user opinions or emotions.
-- emotion_in_tweet_is_directed_at: The specific brand or product the emotion is directed at (if identified)
+- emotion_in_tweet_is_directed_at: The specific brand or product the emotion is directed at.
 - is_there_an_emotion_directed_at_a_brand_or_product: Indicates whether the tweet expresses emotion toward a brand/product

 ### data characteristics
 - Number of rows: 9,093
 - Number of columns: 3
-- Data types: All columns are of type object (textual).
+- Data types: All columns are of type object.
 - Target variable: is_there_an_emotion_directed_at_a_brand_or_product.
 - Feature variable: tweet_text.
 - Filtering scope: Tweets directed at Apple or Google will be selected for analysis.